ibm-cloud-docs/account/searching.md

 {:ui: .ph data-hd-interface='ui'}
 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}
+{:java: .ph data-hd-programlang='java'}
+{:python: .ph data-hd-programlang='python'}
+{:javascript: .ph data-hd-programlang='javascript'}
+{:curl: .ph data-hd-programlang='curl'}
+{:go: .ph data-hd-programlang='go'}

 # Searching for resources
 {: #searching-for-resources}

 You can search for resources from anywhere in the {{site.data.keyword.cloud}} console.
 Enter the resource or tag in the search field from the console menu bar.
 You can also use the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI) to search across your resources.
 The CLI searches for distributed applications and service instances across locations and data centers.
+[The Global Search and Tagging - Search API](https://cloud.ibm.com/apidocs/search) supports searching for resources as well.
 {:shortdesc}

 ## Refining your search results